-A case study at Calvisson, department Gard, France was used to gain insight into fracture networks [Bisdom2014] and their interconnectivity to more reliably predict multi-phase flow (i.e. combined flow of multiple, heterogeneous fluids) in subsurface reservoirs with strong deformation patterns [Lamarche2017].
+A case study at Calvisson, department Gard, France was used to gain insight into fracture networks [Bisdom2014] and their interconnectivity to more reliably predict multi-phase flow (i.e. combined flow of multiple, heterogeneous fluids) in subsurface reservoirs with strong deformation patterns.
 Further investigations are planned in the soon future.

-Additionally, the mobile device application is envisaged to be used on further geothermal research studies in Mexico, as well as sedimentary studies on Spitzbergen, Norway for carbon capture- and storage (CCS) projects of local coal power plants (see Senger et al. [Senger2015] for initial studies on the subject).
+Additionally, the mobile device application is envisaged to be used on further geothermal research studies in Mexico, as well as sedimentary studies for carbon capture- and storage (CCS) projects of local coal power plants.

-5 Current Research Activities

-Verweis auf PhD, EXTRUSO, …. text text text text text text text text text text text text text text text text text text text text text text text text

-text text text text text text text text text text text text text text text text text (Arial 9, Blocksatz).

-The advent of high-performance GPUs in mobile devices may further transform image-to-geometry methods in the future.
-After the closure of the VOM2MPS project, a particular interest is the usage of CUDA-based feature matching and registration on Tegra-powered mobile devices, such as the NVIDIA Shield and the Google Pixel C. Prospects of performing the registration in real-time may allow the incorporation of semantic registration features, such as horizons and feature edges, in a weighted optimisation scheme to improve auto-registration robustness.
-Ideally, existing higher-dimensional optimisation methods such as NEWUOA [Powell2006] are ported to mobile computation platforms to realise complex MI registration schemes on mobile devices.

 Acknowledgements

 The VOM2MPS (i.e. the research of Uni Research-affiliated authors) is funded as a Petromaks 2 project (no. 234111/E30) by the Research Council of Norway and the Force consortium, while data (e.g. Yorkshire datasets) are provided by SAFARI (www.safaridb.com).
 Data from Calvisson where collected and provided through an industry-funded research project by TOTAL.

+Gratefully, acknowledge is given to the European Social Fund (ESF) and the Free State of Saxony for their financial support on a grant (funding no. 100235479, period: 01.10.2015 - 31.12.2018).

 References